-As we’ve grown more aware of the damage fashion is doing on our environment, it’s become harder and harder to ignore.
-Countless sustainable brands are popping up, while many high-street stores are working on becoming more eco-friendly too by using sustainably-made materials and keeping a closer eye on their supply chains.
+As we’ve grown more aware of the damage fashion is doing to our environment, it’s become harder and harder to ignore.
+Countless sustainable brands are popping up, while many high-street stores are working on becoming more eco-friendly too by using sustainably made materials and keeping a closer eye on their supply chains.

 So it’s unsurprising that the market for conscious swimwear is rising.
-According to Lyst, consumers are now looking for eco-friendly swimsuits more than ever before, with searches for sustainability-related keywords increasing 101% over the past month.
-The word ‘recycled’ relating to swimwear has also seen an increase in searches by 211%.
+According to Lyst, consumers are now looking for eco-friendly swimsuits more than ever before, with searches for sustainability-related keywords increasing 101% over the month of May this year.
+The word ‘recycled’ relating to swimwear also saw an increase in searches by 211%.

-However it’s not always easy to separate those that are truly kind to our environment through the use of eco-friendly and recycled materials, from those that are simply greenwashing customers.
+However, it’s not always easy to separate those that are truly kind to our environment through the use of eco-friendly and recycled materials from those that are simply greenwashing customers.
+And to be honest, since these are all still quite new concepts, they can be a bit confusing.
 That’s where we come in.

 So without further ado, here are some of our favourite sustainable swimwear brands to get to know now.

 Created by Celia Harper, Junk LDN is a sustainable swimwear brand based in Brighton.
 The pieces, however, are made in an ethical factory in Bali, Indonesia.

 Junk LDN produces bright, fun swimsuits that are made with eco-friendly fabrics like Italian ECONYL and REPREVE.
 (More environment-friendly fabrics here.)

 Stay Wild Swim founders Natalie Glaze and Zanna Van Dijk grew up spending a lot of time by the water and so they’ve developed a passion for its preservation.